-The Community Employment Resource Centre (CERC) is a non-profit, community-based organization that provides guidance, support and connections to help job seekers succeed.
-CERC is a service of the John Howard Society of Ottawa and is funded in part by the Government of Canada.
+The Community Employment Resource Centre provides the guidance, support and connections that you need to succeed.
 They offer a range of free services and resources to help you find the right job or training.
+Learn about industry opportunities or sharpen your skills to find the right job.
+Events and workshops are designed to help you succeed.

-The Vanier Community Service Centre is a francophone organization offering a range of services in French and English to improve the quality of life for citizens of Ottawa-Vanier and surroundings.
+The Vanier Community Service Centre is a francophone organization offering a range of services in French and English to improve the quality of life for citizens of Ottawa.
 During the pandemic the centre continues to offer employment services and support both by phone and email.
 They continue to post job opportunities and offer online workshops.

 The Government of Ontario has a resource to support and connect job seekers and employers.
-There are important work opportunities in essential jobs across Ontario.
-Access information on important sectors like the agriculture, agri-food and food industry, as well frontline health care sectors.
-On this site you can search for jobs or post a job that is available in Ontario.
-There is also information about apprenticeship and training opportunities.
+There are work opportunities in essential jobs across Ontario.
+Access information about vital sectors such as agriculture, agri-food, food industry, and frontline health care.
+On this site, you can search for jobs or post a job that is available in Ontario.
+Information is provided about apprenticeship and training opportunities.

-The Employment Resource Centre (ERC) is a not-for-profit community-based organization that provides high quality employment services to the Ottawa and Russell country community.
+The Employment Resource Centre (ERC) is a not-for-profit community-based organization that provides high-quality employment services to the Ottawa and Russell county communities.
 ERC is a service of La Cité and is funded by the Government of Ontario.
 They work to connect employers with job seekers.
 They provide specific information for people seeking work during the pandemic.

 The Job Bank is Canada’s national employment service, helping Canadians find work and plan their careers.
 The Government of Canada also makes it easier for employers to recruit and hire across the country through the Job Bank.
 This program is provided in collaboration with provincial and territorial governments.
 They have brought together job and career options available during the COVID-19 pandemic.